patarok/Filmierung_MVC_Presentation/uselessReadme.txt

-Useless comment to show off how documenting and commiting with comments works.
+Useless stuff to show off how documenting and commiting with comments works.
 Now i have added another line...
 And then a third.
-Ha!
+Added one more and removed a bit. guess what!